calixtan123/NextBranch/README.md

-# Northern Direct
+# NextBranch

-Northern Direct is a small, safety-first Northern line journey checker.
+NextBranch is a small, safety-first Northern line journey checker.
 It shows trains that the available route evidence says serve the selected destination, their origin arrival, platform confidence, and destination ETA.